elasticpath/react-pwa-reference-storefront/README.md

 ## Running a Linter

 The storefront project is set up with the linting utility, [ESLint](https://eslint.org/).
-For the storefront project, Elastic Path uses and extends ESLint configuration provided by Airbnb.
+For the storefront project, Elastic Path uses and extends the ESLint configuration provided by Airbnb.
 For more information on the style guide, see the [Airbnb GitHub](https://github.com/airbnb/javascript) page.<br/>
 By default, the ESLint loader is added to the `webpack.config.dev.js` file.
 When you start the application in the development mode, the ESLint loader automatically runs.
 1. To run the linter from the command line, navigate to the project root directory.
 2. Run the following command: